AshleyF/FScheme/Docs/intro.md

 ## Primitives

-We begin with just a few primitives (which are simply Expression –> Expression functions) for doing basic math and conditionals and seed a global environment with them:
+We begin with just a few primitives (which are simply Expression –> Expression functions) for doing basic math and conditionals and to seed a global environment with them:

 ``` fsharp
 let Multiply args =